-Many future expansions can be envisioned even for the XGA study of yeast ABC transporters.
-For example, we hypothesized that some negative influences on Pdr5 may be mediated by a Pdr1-dependent transcriptional response (Kolaczkowska et al., 2008).
-Future work could include en masse deletion of PDR1 in each pool, thereby expanding the XGA targets to explicitly test the extent of its mediating role.
+Many future expansions can be envisioned even for the demonstrated XGA study of yeast ABC transporters.
+For example, the constructed engineered population provides a resource that readily allows XGA of ABC transporters in other compounds.
+Additional genes may also be deleted in each pool, thereby expanding XGA targets (e.g. to study a Pdr1-dependent transcriptional response).
 Higher-content phenotyping could also provide a richer profile of the cellular response to ABC transporter perturbation (Khakhina et al., 2015).
-For example, while no evidence of a transcriptional response was found when deleting only YBT1 and YCF1, both genes have been shown to catalyze the movement of substrates from the cytosol to the vacuole (Sousa et al., 2015), and might act to competitively sequester Pdr5 efflux products.
+For example, while no evidence of a transcriptional response was found when deleting YBT1 and YCF1, both genes have been shown to catalyze the movement of substrates from the cytosol to the vacuole (Sousa et al., 2015), and might act to competitively sequester Pdr5 efflux products.
 The use of fluorescence-conjugated drugs (Benhamou et al., 2017), coupled with the ability to image and genotype multi-knockout strains (Emanuel et al., 2017) could be used to test for this at scale.

 Interestingly, there is also evidence for complex influence between ABC transporters in mammals.
 For example, ABCC3 increases in expression when ABCC2 is disrupted in Dubin-Johnson Syndrome (Donner and Keppler, 2001; König et al., 1999), and ABCG5/ABCG8 both increase in expression when ABCG2 (a protein that confers breast cancer xenobiotic resistance in humans) is knocked out in mice (Huls et al., 2008).
 An analogous XGA of human ABC transporters could yield better understanding of their roles not only in the drug response and chemotherapeutic resistance, but in numerous diseases (Huls et al., 2008).

-We showed that computational modeling of the complex genetic landscape can be used to construct and evaluate genotype-to-phenotype models.
+We showed that computational modeling of the complex genetic landscape can be used to construct and objectively evaluate genotype-to-phenotype models.
 This is in contrast to insight extracted from automated epistasis analysis, which often aims to mine genetic interactions for evidence of biologically-ordered pairs rather than construct explanatory models of all observed interactions (Angeles-Albores et al., 2018; Boettcher et al., 2018; St Onge et al., 2007).
 In addition to ordered pairs, many genetic interactions can also arise from the effects of genes on unobserved ‘hidden’ variables that mediate the measured phenotype (Otwinowski et al., 2018).
 For example, our neural network could model complex negative interactions in terms of the influence of ABC transporters on an indirectly-observed drug efflux activity.
 In the case of valinomycin, we could greatly improve models by hypothesizing the influence of multiple ABC transporters via an unknown valinomycin resistance factor.
 Neural networks can learn directed non-linear relationships amongst potentially vast numbers of biologically-motivated hidden variables (Ma et al., 2018).
 While even biologically-motivated neural network models can easily grow complex and challenging to interpret, here we showed that they can be simply constructed using directly-interpretable parameters (e.g. ‘activity’, ‘influence’, and ‘efflux’), and then iteratively expanded as needed.

-In summary, we showed that measurement and modeling rich genotype-to-phenotype relationships via XGA can help to functionally dissect and understand a complex system.
+In summary, we showed that measuring and modeling high-order genotype-to-phenotype relationships via XGA can help to functionally dissect and understand a complex system.

 Star Methods